hanion/hanion.github.io/post/mite/mite.md

 You can generate `rss.xml` by creating `rss.md` and setting this files output like `page->output = "rss.xml";` in its front matter.
 Take a look at this site's <a href="https://github.com/hanion/hanion.github.io/blob/main/rss.md">rss.md file</a>.

+# Incremental rendering
+I have implemented incremental rendering, just like build systems.
+As in only rendering files that have changes.
+It does not work as well as I have anticipated.
+Since some pages require every page to be known, like archive, we have to render every page.

+I decided to just keep the watcher.
+It runs on the background while serving with `--serve`, polling the changes, and if there are any changes, it just rerenders everything.
+Which saves one key press.

 # Real world usage
 This site is built with mite.
 You can explore its source code to better understand how it works: